Complete guide to RESTful API architecture, HTTP methods, and modern web service implementation

 http://www.test.org/Georeference.aspx?SOURCE=74KM&TIME=00:11:36&DATE=04/01/01&LATITUDE=1233.715480&LONGITUDE=4155.726918

-Here's a sample implementation of the georeference handler:
+Here's a sample server-side implementation of a georeference handler that processes REST requests from IoT devices:

 //GeoReferences.aspx